-We are often asked is liposuction surgery good for weight loss and how much weight is lost with liposuction?
-At The Harley Medical Group we think it is very important to understand that lipo surgery is not a weight loss tool.
+We are often asked is Liposuction surgery good for weight loss and how much weight is lost with it?
+At The Harley Medical Group we think it is very important to understand that Lipo surgery is not a weight loss tool.
 Liposuction should only be used to treat resistant areas of fat that healthy eating and exercise alone cannot remove.

 The follow-up question is often how much fat can be removed?
 This depends entirely which part of the body is being treated and how much fat there is to be removed.
 Please be assured that your surgeon will remove enough fat to get the ideal results.

-During liposuction surgery fat cells are permanently removed from the treated area to create a new body shape, fat cells that are removed by liposuction do not grow back.
-This means that the results are more or less permanent if a healthy lifestyle, including a good diet and exercise. is maintained.
+During Liposuction surgery, fat cells are permanently removed from the treated area to create a new body shape.
+Once the excess fat cells have been removed, they do not grow back.
+This means that the results are more or less permanent if a healthy lifestyle, including a good diet and exercise is maintained.

-All surgical procedures carry some degree of risk and liposuction is no exception.
-However, if performed by a specialist cosmetic surgeon trained in liposuction and liposculpture procedures, and is performed within a fully equipped hospital, fat removal surgery it is widely regarded as safe.
+All surgical procedures carry some degree of risk and Liposuction is no exception.
+Generally, when the treatment is performed by a specialist cosmetic surgeon classically trained in Liposuction and Lipo-sculpture and is performed within a fully equipped hospital, Fat Removal surgery is widely regarded as a safe, low risk operation.

-If the surgeon is not specialist trained there is an increased risk that an internal organ is punctured by the cannula causing post-operative complications.
+If the surgeon is not specially trained there is an increased risk that an internal organ is punctured by the cannula causing post-operative complications.